cloudspeech/houdini-talk/short-essay.md

       </div>
     </template>
 ```

+That reads as follows:

+when the counter value updates, update the text
+content of that `<div>`.
+It starts out at 3.

+When you click on the plus-labelled button,
+increment the signal named counter.
+3 becomes 4, and so on.

+Likewise, decrement when hitting
+that minus-labelled button.
+3 becomes 2, and so on.

+It's this short, but it will work without any compiler, I promise.

 Step 4: do-it-yourself, define sig-nal in JavaScript.
 Under 1 KB
 compressed, that's all you need.
 Open-sourced [here](https://github.com/cloudspeech/sig-nal).